 Sometimes the sports stars we idolize are too bright to burn for long.
 For whatever reason, they're taken from the world too early.
 From the MLB to NFL to NHL or NASCAR, professional athletes from every league have died and left the sport in shock and mourning.

 Drug overdoses, car and plane accidents, heart problems, diseases and shootings are all just some of the ways these beloved athletes have passed away.
 For some, like NASCAR legend Dale Earnhardt, death fuels changes to a sport to prevent tragedy from striking again.
-Other times, like the passing of Georgia Tech football player Brandon Adams, it’s a cruel reminder of how short life can be.
+Other times, it's a cruel reminder of how fleeting life can be.